-A 4D Programming Cable can connect directly to the gen4 Interface board (gen4-IB), which ship with each gen4 Display Module (unless otherwise stated).
-Simply connect the supplied 30-way FPC cable into the ZIF connector on the gen4 Interface Board, and connect the Programming Cable into the 5-way header on the Interface Board.
+A 4D Programming Cable can connect directly to the PROG header (5-way) on the PCB, or it can connect via the gen4 Interface board (gen4-IB), which ships with each 9.0" Display Module (unless otherwise stated).
+Simply connect the supplied 30-way FPC cable to the ZIF connector on the gen4 Interface Board, and connect the Programming Cable to the 5-way header on the Interface Board.